MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1915-Occupational-Safety-Health-Standards-Shipyard-Employment/subpart-Z-Toxic-Hazardous-Substances/section-1915.1001.md

 Other equipment and materials which should be available at the beginning of each project are:

-\- HEPA Filtered Vacuum is essential for cleaning the work area after the asbestos has been removed.
+—HEPA Filtered Vacuum is essential for cleaning the work area after the asbestos has been removed.
 It should have a long hose capable of reaching out-of-the-way places, such as areas above ceiling tiles, behind pipes, etc.

-\- Portable air ventilation systems installed to provide the negative air pressure and air removal from the enclosure must be equipped with a HEPA filter.
+—Portable air ventilation systems installed to provide the negative air pressure and air removal from the enclosure must be equipped with a HEPA filter.
 The number and capacity of units required to ventilate an enclosure depend on the size of the area to be ventilated.
 The filters for these systems should be designed in such a manner that they can be replaced when the air flow volume is reduced by the build-up of dust in the filtration material.
 Pressure monitoring devices with alarms and strip chart recorders attached to each system to indicate the pressure differential and the loss due to dust buildup on the filter are recommended.

- \- Water sprayers should be used to keep the asbestos material as saturated as possible during removal; the sprayers will provide a fine mist that minimizes the impact of the spray on the material. - Water used to saturate the asbestos containing material can be amended by adding at least 15 milliliters (1/4 ounce) of wetting agent in 1 liter (1 pint) of water.
-An example of a wetting agent is a 50/50 mixture of polyoxyethylene ether and polyoxyethylene polyglycol ester. - Backup power supplies are recommended, especially for ventilation systems. - Shower and bath water should be with mixed hot and cold water faucets.
+—Water sprayers should be used to keep the asbestos material as saturated as possible during removal; the sprayers will provide a fine mist that minimizes the impact of the spray on the material.—Water used to saturate the asbestos containing material can be amended by adding at least 15 milliliters (1/4 ounce) of wetting agent in 1 liter (1 pint) of water.
+An example of a wetting agent is a 50/50 mixture of polyoxyethylene ether and polyoxyethylene polyglycol ester.—Backup power supplies are recommended, especially for ventilation systems.—Shower and bath water should be with mixed hot and cold water faucets.
 Water that has been used to clean personnel or equipment should either be filtered or be collected and discarded as asbestos waste.
-Soap and shampoo should be provided to aid in removing dust from the workers' skin and hair. - See paragraphs (h) and (i) of this section for appropriate respiratory protection and protective clothing. - See paragraph (k) of this section for required signs and labels.Preparing the Work Area
+Soap and shampoo should be provided to aid in removing dust from the workers' skin and hair.—See paragraphs (h) and (i) of this section for appropriate respiratory protection and protective clothing.—See paragraph (k) of this section for required signs and labels.Preparing the Work Area

 Disabling HVAC Systems: The power to the heating, ventilation, and air conditioning systems that service the restricted area must be deactivated and locked off.
 All ducts, grills, access ports, windows and vents must be sealed off with two layers of plastic to prevent entrainment of contaminated air.